neomosotho/NEOMOS378_BCL2401_GroupA_Neo_Mosotho_SDF11/README.md

 CSS3 with Tailwind
 Javascript

+**What I learned:**
+I learned a lot doing this project.
+I got to polish my skills in responsive design and javascript.

 **Challenges and Expeience:**
 The project overall was fun and challenging to do.
 I had some small challenges here and there but managed to complete it in the end.